CEAC 2019: Safety in debate

 Other concrete actions still to come: the annual report on animal experimentation, which should once again conclude that the measure is being properly complied with, the updating of the catalogue of nanomaterials and a review of the Cosmetics Regulation on this subject, the finalisation of the second CMR Regulation…

-Salvatore D’Acunto also praised the cosmetics sector’s efforts to reduce microplastics and welcomed the quality of the dialogue between the industry and the SCCS, and even then, he qualified, the industrialists could have better dossiers to accelerate ...
+Salvatore D’Acunto also praised the cosmetics sector’s efforts to reduce microplastics and welcomed the quality of the dialogue between the industry and the SCCS, and even then, he qualified, the industrialists could have better dossiers to accelerate the ...